 More problematic, cancer appears to be striking with most frequency at the prime of life for the Japanese.
-Cancer is responsible for 30 percent of all deaths for men in their early fifties.
-This number increases to 45 percent for men in their late sixties.
+Cancer is responsible for 30% of all deaths for men in their early fifties.
+This number increases to 45% for men in their late sixties.
 Additionally, cancer also causes an astounding 40 percent of all deaths in Japanese women in their late thirties.
-Moreover, this percent jumps to 50 percent for women in their late forties.
-While there will always be concerns of the frequency of cancer in an aging society like Japan, these statistics depict a nation struggling to battle an often lethal illness.
-This is one of the common diseases in Japan that a specific cause for is difficult to find.
+Moreover, this percentage jumps to 50% for women in their late forties.
+While there will always be concerns about the frequency of cancer in an aging society like Japan, these statistics depict a nation struggling to battle an often lethal illness.
+This is one of the common diseases in Japan that a specific cause is difficult to find.

 Mental Health Issues